matthias-k/gitdb2/README.md

     test1.col2 = 'bla'
     test1.test2s.append(Test2())
     session.add(test1)
-    #The commit will save the object to an file and commit it in git.
+    #The commit will save all the objects to files and commit in git.
     session.commit()
     #change attribute
     test1.col2 = 'blub'